OCD and Anxiety

 Why Choose Rogers

-We understand seeing your teen struggle with OCD, anxiety, and depression can be difficult.
-Our new residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support your child needs to address a primary diagnosis of an anxiety disorder with significant co-occurring depression.
+Our new residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support for children with a primary diagnosis of an anxiety disorder with significant co-occurring depression.

-Led by a board-certified psychiatrist, our multi-disciplinary team will work together with your son or daughter to address their OCD and anxiety through cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
-To address your child’s depression we’ll also incorporate dialectical behavior therapy (DBT) components throughout treatment in both individual and group settings.
+Led by a board-certified psychiatrist, our multi-disciplinary team works together adolescents in our care to address their OCD and anxiety through cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
+To address a child’s depression we also incorporate dialectical behavior therapy (DBT) components throughout treatment in both individual and group settings.

-Additionally, family involvement and education is a key part of recovery that allows for more effective treatment and eases the transition after treatment.
+Additionally, family involvement and education are key components of recovery that allow for more effective treatment and eases the transition after treatment.

-During your child’s treatment in a home-like setting on our Oconomowoc, Wisconsin campus, they’ll participate in individual, group, and family therapy sessions, while also having time for breaks, group outings, and more.
+Children in our care experience a home-like setting on our Oconomowoc, Wisconsin campus.
+They participate in individual, group, and family therapy sessions, while also having time for breaks, group outings, and more.

-In addition to individual sessions with a psychiatrist and other treatment team members, you will have access to residential care specialists 24 hours a day.
-They provide assistance and one-on-one support to help your child stay on track with their treatment goals.
+In addition to individual sessions with a psychiatrist and other treatment team members, they have access to residential care specialists 24 hours a day, who provide assistance and one-on-one support to help children stay on track with their treatment goals.